DavidReider/DavidReider/README.md

 A Software Engineer specializing in JavaScript technologies.
 Professional experience with the technologies listed in the **toolbox** below.

 I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
+I'm currently learning about working with APIs, various (headless) CMS platforms, and some miscellaneous JavaScript topics and libraries.

+I'm looking to collaborate on any projects at the moment!

 ---